expo/expo/docs/pages/guides/authentication.md

 <ImplicitTab>

+- It's important that you request at least the `['public_profile', 'email']` scopes, otherwise Firebase won't display the user info correctly in the auth panel.
 - Be sure to setup Facebook auth as described above, this is basically identical.
 - 🔥 Create a new Firebase project
 - Enable Facebook auth, save the project.